AutodeskAILab/Fusion360GalleryDataset/docs/assembly.md

 ```

 ### Bodies
 Bodies are the geometric elements, represented as B-Reps, that make up components.
-The geometric data of each body is included in the dataset as described in [Assembly Data Geometry Format](#assembly-data-geometry-format).
+The geometric data of each body is included in the dataset as described in [Data Formats](#data-formats).

 Each body is assigned a UUID, and contains a name, physical properties, appearance, material, as well as the file names of the corresponding B-Rep, mesh, and image files.
 The physical properties of the body include the center of mass, area, volume, density, and mass.
 The appearance of the body refers to the material used for visual appearance, such as rendering, and contains the UUID and name of the user-assigned appearance.
 The material of the body, on the other hand, refers to the physical material from which the physical properties of the body are derived, such as the weight and density, and contains the UUID and name of the  material.